 |13.
 Fortune 500 co.||2%||Articles for e-newsletter for business customers||Found me on a Google search for ‘Seattle freelance writer’|

 |14.
 Major publisher’s small-biz website||2%||Blog posts||Saw my magazine blog|

 |15.
 Misc.
 1-off/small projects||5%||Articles for trade pubs, small-business blogging||Various, including responding to a FT job ad on LinkedIn|

 - Social media is increasingly important.
 Without my LinkedIn and Twitter activity and working on my writer website SEO, I would have been out about one-third of my entire income.

 - Keep marketing.
-Even though I have a stable of great clients, you can’t ever get complacent and stop marketing.
+Even though I have a stable of great clients, you can’t ever get complacent and stop marketing – especially if you want to hit that six figure freelancer level.
 As I look down this list, more than half of this work came from new clients.